 Inspect that the scraper plates are as close to centered as possible in the roller groove & that no scrapers are touching the sides of the rubber roller.
-Ideally this gap should be 1/4" for LSTX rollers (as shown in diagram) or 1/2"for LSTXE rollers.
+Ideally this gap should be 1/4" for LSTX rollers (as shown in diagram) or 1/2" for LSTXE rollers.

 If adjustment is needed, loosen the scraper arm clamps and adjust position until there is proper clearance on all edges.
+You may need to slightly adjust e

-(Example of LSTXE Roller) You may need to slightly adjust engagement distance if side-to-side is unsuccessful.
+You may need to slightly adjust engagement distance if side-to-side is unsuccessful.